PositiveSumData/NationalOralHealthDataPortal/Data/HeadStart/README.md

 * Adding county FIPS codes and longitude and latitude
 * Renaming the main reasons children did not receive dental care

-## Project status
+## Project Status & Next Steps
-Awaiting geocoding and then upload to the database.

-## Tutorial
-(this section to be updated as tutorials are generated)
+More recent data are avaialble in the PIR database and needs to be incorporated into the National Oral Health Data Portal